mwojnars/hypertag/README.md

 As an addition to the pipeline syntax, Hypertag provides seamless integration of Django's several dozens of well-known [template filters](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/#built-in-filter-reference).
-They can be imported from `hypertag.django.filters` and either called as regular functions of used inside pipelines.
+They can be imported from `hypertag.django.filters` and either called as regular functions or used inside pipelines.
 Django must be installed on the system.

     from hypertag.django.filters import $slugify, $upper
     from hypertag.django.filters import $truncatechars, $floatformat